MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ### After the trial expires:

 - Trial environments expire after 30 days, but can be extended.
-- Once you purchase an AI Builder license, the usage will be limited to environments where the administrator allocates AI capacity.
+- After<!--Via Writing Style Guide.--> you purchase an AI Builder license, the usage will be limited to environments where the administrator allocates AI capacity.

 > [!NOTE]
 > These restrictions apply only to model types that have been released to general availability.
 Model types in preview release status will remain available without a license until they are released for general availability.

 ## Paid licenses and capacity allocation